BornToBeRoot/NETworkManager/docs/Documentation/01_Application/04_IPScanner.md

 {: .note }
 Too many simultaneous requests may be blocked by a firewall.
 You can reduce the number of threads to avoid this, but this will increase the scan time.<br/><br/>Too many threads can also cause performance problems on the device.

+{: .note }
+This setting only change the maximum number of concurrently executed threads per port scan.
+See also the [General](/Documentation/Settings/General) settings to configure the application wide thread pool.